HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Simulated HARPS Results

 \subsection{Sketch Rate}

-Finally, the rate at which a human inserts additional sketch entries into the robot's semantic dictionary was examined.
-Simulated humans drew sketches at a constant rate drawn from: $[15,30,60,120]$ seconds.
+Finally, the rate at which a human inserts additional sketch entries into the robot's semantic codebook was examined.
+Simulated humans drew a sketch at a rate of $[15, 30, 60, 120]$ seconds.
 For completeness, a trial was run in which the human was present but drew no sketches and introduced no new semantic information.
-As expected, this case of an infinitely long average sketching rate performed identically to the Nonhuman baseline.
-As shown in Figure \ref{fig:simHARPS_SketchRate}, there exists an optimal rate at which sketches provide a sufficiently diverse semantic dictionary without over complicating the POMDP with additional actions to consider.
-This optimum, which peaked around one sketch per minute in this scenario, is likely highly problem dependent and represents a consideration for future implementations of this work.
-It is possible that, having established for a particular problem the near-optimal sketch rate, human collaborators could be coached or trained to adhere to it.
+As expected, this case of an infinitely long average sketching rate performed identically to the Unassisted baseline.
+As shown in Figure \ref{fig:simHARPS_SketchRate}, there exists an optimal rate at which sketches provide a sufficiently diverse semantic codebook without over complicating the POMDP with additional actions to consider.
+This optimum, which peaked around one sketch per minute in this scenario, is likely highly problem dependent and represents a major consideration for any implementation of this work with live human collaborators.
+As additional sketches primarily modify the planning problem by increasing the number of actions to consider, this optimal rate represents the total volume of new environmental information that can be optimally reasoned over.
+It is possible that, having established for a particular problem the near-optimal sketch rate or volume, human collaborators could be coached or trained to adhere to it.